페이지 이동경로

 Caution

-If your server does not respond to webhook requests for a long period of time or if the error rate is high, the Kakao API platform no longer delivers webhooks and change its status to [Deactivated].
+If your server does not respond to webhook requests for a long period of time or if the error rate is high, the Kakao API server no longer delivers webhooks and change its status to [Deactivated].
 Read email, web push notifications sent to your app team members.
 After resolving the issue, set the activation status back to [Active] to resume webhook delivery.

 Kakao Talk Share webhook